AdaptiveCpp/syclacademy/Code_Exercises/ND_Range_Kernel/README.md

 Remember that when using this variant of `parallel_for` the kernel function takes an `nd_item`.

-Similarly to to the `item` when using the `nd_item` you cannot pass this directly to the subscript operator of an `accessor`, you can retrieve the `id` by calling the `get_global_id` member function.
+Similarly to the `item` when using the `nd_item` you cannot pass this directly to the subscript operator of a `pointer`, you can retrieve the linear index by calling the `get_global_linear_id` member function.

-Feel free to use either the buffer/accessor model and feel free to use any method of synchronization and copy back.

 ## Build and execution hints